knaxus/HacktoberFest/README.md

 We are pleased to announce that we have received a great response from developers all cross and we also got few more mentors.
 So here's what it's going to happen:

 - We have 103 entries.
-We will divide them across 6 of us so its approximately 17 per person
+We will divide them across 7 of us so its approximately 15 per person
-- We group them as set of 4 people per batch and one extra for only one batch
+- We group them as set of 4 people per batch
 - The grouping happens based on interests of people
 - We show them the ways of OSS, like how we choose a repo, find a issue, raise a PR etc and how to start from simple stuff.
 - And definitely not everyone will move forward, but those who do, we will re-group them and revisit them on ad-hoc basis and provide further support